mcherif/plant-disease-rag-assistant/README.md

 See [docs/testing.md](docs/testing.md) for running tests, OpenAI integration, and debugging tips.

+### FAISS fallback in CI/local clean checkouts

+Retrieval tests now succeed even when the binary FAISS artifacts are missing (for example, on GitHub Actions or after a fresh git-lfs checkout).
+If `meta.jsonl` or `faiss.index` cannot be read the pipeline rebuilds an in-memory index from `data/kb/kb.json` on the fly.
+Control this behaviour with the `RAG_ALLOW_FAISS_FALLBACK` environment variable (defaults to `1`).
+Leave it enabled for automated environments so `pytest` works out of the box.

 ## Supported Plants and Diseases

 This project supports image classification for a specific set of plants and their associated diseases.
 The full list is maintained in [`plant_diseases_table.csv`](plant_diseases_table.csv).